nez0b/EBM-Perturb-MAP/README.md

 ## Overview

 This project implements RBM training using the "Perturb-and-MAP" approach, which uses Gumbel's trick to perturb energy functionals and then solves MAP optimization problems to obtain unbiased Boltzmann-distributed samples.
-The MAP optimization is formulated as a Quadratic Unconstrained Binary Optimization (QUBO) problem and solved using various solvers including Gurobi, SCIP, and Dirac-3.
+The MAP optimization is formulated as a Quadratic Unconstrained Binary Optimization (QUBO) problem and solved using various solvers including Gurobi, SCIP, Hexaly, and Dirac-3.

 ## Features

-- **Multiple QUBO Solvers**: Support for Gurobi, SCIP, and Dirac-3 quantum annealing
+- **Multiple QUBO Solvers**: Support for Gurobi, SCIP, Hexaly, and Dirac-3 quantum annealing
 - **Modular Architecture**: Clean separation of models, solvers, training, and inference
 - **Configuration Management**: YAML-based experiment configuration
 - **Comprehensive Inference**: Reconstruction, generation, and denoising capabilities